JRC1995/Continuous-RvNN/readme.md

 Depending on how the dynamic halting behaves during the training you may get a complete run on MNLI without issues, or you may run into OOM errors.

 One nasty way to workaround is reduce the train_batch_size (in `inference/configs/MNLI_configs.py`).
-Note that gradient accumulation is on and the effective batch size after gradient accumulation is specific by batch_size in the config, so changing the train_batch_size for a epoch or two wouldn't make things too inconsistent (if you reduce the train_batch_size try to do that by a factor of 2).
+Note that gradient accumulation is on and the effective batch size after gradient accumulation is specified by batch_size in the config, so changing the train_batch_size for a epoch or two wouldn't make things too inconsistent (if you reduce the train_batch_size try to do that by a factor of 2).

 There is also a bit dynamic train batch size adjustment going on according to the sequence length within `inference/collaters/NLI_collater.py` and you can play around with it a bit to avoid the OOM for the epoch (you can revert it back later).